 A Memoir by Mark S. King

-NOTE: You may visit the book’s Amazon page, read the prologue to the book, or watch a clip from Mark’s appearance on “The Price is Right” in 1980 simply by following the links here or to your left.
+(Visit the book’s Amazon page, read the prologue to the book, or watch a clip from Mark’s appearance on “The Price is Right” in 1980).

 Once you’ve won a car on a game show, been an actor, owned a phone sex company, been infected with HIV, slept with a movie icon and developed a drug addiction, you’ve pretty much done the Hollywood thing…